ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	•	A small Transformer or GNN can unify node-level (angles, single sᵢ) with edge-level (zᵢⱼ, adjacency).
 Or a simpler MLP if resource-limited.
 	•	Ensure residue indexing matches between both modules (especially if partial coords skip or reorder some residues).
 	3. Output:
-	•	A single “latent representation” fed to the diffusion model for conditioning.
+	•	A single "latent representation" fed to the diffusion model for conditioning.

 (D) Diffusion Module
-	1. Input: random or partially noised 3D coordinates for each residue’s heavy atoms.
+	1. Input: random or partially noised 3D coordinates for each residue's heavy atoms.
-	2. Conditioning: the “compressed latent” from step (C).
+	2. Conditioning: the "Compressed Latent" from step (C).
 	3. Process: iterative denoising (like standard 2D/3D diffusion).
 Each step sees the latent, adjusting coordinates accordingly.
 	4. Output: final 3D coordinates after X steps.
-Because it’s generative, we can sample multiple times (multiple seeds).
+Because it's generative, we can sample multiple times (multiple seeds).

 (E) Energy Minimization + Ensemble
 	1. Sampling: